Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Port Noarlunga South has 20 active public transport stops, all of which are bus stops.
-These stops are served by 14 different routes that together facilitate 627 weekly passenger trips.
-The accessibility of these services is rated excellent, with residents on average located just 171 meters from the nearest stop.
+These stops are served by 14 different routes that together provide 627 weekly passenger trips.
+The accessibility of these services is rated as excellent, with residents typically living just 171 meters from the nearest stop.

-On a daily basis, there are an average of 89 trips across all routes, equating to approximately 31 weekly trips per individual stop.
+On average, there are 89 trips per day across all routes, which equates to approximately 31 weekly trips per individual stop.

 Frequently Asked Questions - Transport